by Wyn Hilty

 Frederic Remington (1861-1909) is probably the best-known figure in Western art.
 His 19th-century representations of cowpokes, Indian braves, bucking broncos, and so forth helped create the Western iconography of the United States; ironically, Remington was a chubby, sedentary type who spent almost all his life back East.
 Guernica is a black-and-white mural by Spanish artist Pablo Picasso representing the 1937 bombing of Guernica, Spain, by German and Italian planes at the request of the Spanish nationalist government.
 It was one of the first such attacks on a civilian population, serving as a brutal harbinger of the deaths to come in World War II; casualties are uncertain, but probably somewhere around 300 people were killed.

-Wyclef Jean is a Haitian hip-hop artist, the lead vocalist and guitarist for the band The Fugees.
+Wyclef Jean is a Haitian hip-hop artist, the lead rapper and singer for the band The Fugees.

 Rasta is short for Rastafarian, a follower of the Jamaican religious movement Rastafari.
 It began in the 1930s thanks to Marcus Garvey, a “back to Africa” advocate, and Ethiopian Emperor Haile Selassie, whom Rastafarians revere as a reincarnation of Jesus Christ (also known as “Jah”).
 Dreadlocks and the spiritual use of marijuana are strongly associated with the faith.